 Are These Binoculars Compatible with Smartphone Use?

-No. While this may seem like an odd question, there are models of binoculars out there that are, such as the Gosky 10×42 Roof Prism Binoculars.
+No. While this may seem like an odd question, there are models of best binoculars for bird watching out there that are, such as the Gosky 10×42 Roof Prism Binoculars.
 These binoculars have a lower magnification at 10x, however, they allow you to attach your smartphone to the binocular’s lenses so you can record long-range shots of the birds you’ve sighted throughout the day.
 To learn more about these binoculars and how birding binoculars work, click here to read our birding binoculars buyer’s guide.

 Can These Binoculars Handle Daily Use?